 The U50 was one of the most powerful single unit road switchers General Electric ever produced.
 During the great horsepower race sparked by Union Pacific in the 1960s, all three builders produced incredibly powerful road-switchers.

-It was the railroad's attempt to reduce operating costs by increasing the power of a single unit.
-All six examples (GE's U50 and U50C; Alco's C855; the joint Alco/GE gas turbines; and EMD's DDA40X "Centennial" and DD35/A) featured horsepower ratings between 5,000; 5,500; and 6,600.
+It was UP's attempt to reduce operating costs by increasing the power of a single unit.
+All seven examples (GE's U50 and U50C; Alco's C855; the joint Alco/GE gas turbines; EMD's DDA40X "Centennial" and DD35/A; and Alco's DH-643 diesel hydraulic) featured horsepower ratings between 4,300; 5,000; 5,500; and 6,600.

 The GM subsidiary already provided a well-established catalog, featuring the model 567 and later 610 diesel engines.

-Today, all examples of this design built for UP, along with a few acquired by Southern Pacific, have been scrapped.
+Today, all examples of the U50 built for UP, along with the three acquired by Southern Pacific, have been scrapped.

 UP was attempting to reduce operating costs by using high horsepower locomotives, which would reduce the number of units needed per train.

-In 1952 Alco collaborated with GE to construct the gas turbine electric locomotive (GTEL) that offered phenomenal horsepower and tractive effort.
+Then, in 1952 Alco collaborated with GE to construct the gas turbine electric locomotive (GTEL) that offered phenomenal horsepower and tractive effort.